Our Services

 Helpful Resources

-Foot drop is when you cannot lift the front of your foot, causing a “steppage” gait that raises your risk of tripping and falling.
-In diabetes, this often happens because high blood sugar damages peripheral nerves like the peroneal nerve, leading to muscle weakness in your lower leg.
+Foot drop is the inability to lift the front of your foot, causing a "steppage" gait that increases your risk of tripping and falling.
+In people with diabetes, foot drop commonly develops when chronically high blood sugar damages peripheral nerves—particularly the peroneal nerve—resulting in weakness of the muscles that lift the foot.

 Foot drop is a condition that makes it hard to lift the front part of your foot.
 If you have diabetes, nerve damage can lead to muscle weakness in your lower leg, causing a "foot drop" gait.
 Understanding what foot drop is, how diabetes plays a role, and what you can do about it can help you stay mobile and safe.